cloudquery/cloudquery/website/pages/blog/auditing-service-account-keys-with-cloudquery.md

 `SYSTEM_MANAGED` keys are keys used internally by GCP for creating short-lived service account credentials, and for signing blobs and JSON Web Tokens.
 Users don’t have control over these keys.

 `USER_MANAGED` keys are keys created by end users.
+These service account keys should be avoided.

 # Implementing checks